KF-Art/icewm-personal-tunning/README.md

     #Enabling Arch Linux support
     pacman -S artix-archlinux-support
+    git clone https://github.com/KF-Art/icewm-personal-tunning/ && cd icewm-personal-tunning

+    # Add Arch Linux repos to pacman.conf.
+Hope that in the future this is not necessary.
+    cat resources/pacman-arch-support.conf | sudo tee -a /etc/pacman.conf

 <H1>Installing IceWM and base packages</H1>
 At this point, I'm assuming that you already have your base system and Xorg installed.
 These packages are all the base to get all explained in this guide to work properly: